 It's been 17 years since we saw Capt.
 Jean-Luc Picard (Patrick Stewart) in a Star Trek adventure — and even longer since we saw him in a TV show.
 But fans of Star Trek: The Next Generation can rest easy, as our favorite Shakespeare-quoting captain will be back in full force early next year.
 Star Trek: Picard will follow the adventures of Capt.
 Picard as he gets (some of) the band back together as he (perhaps) saves the United Federation of Planets yet again.

 Whether you've memorized every one of Picard's impassioned speeches, or simply enjoyed the occasional TNG rerun after dinner, Star Trek: Picard looks like it'll be a treat for both hardcore Trekkies and general prestige TV fans.
-Here's what you need to know before Star Trek: Picard debuts.
+Check out our Star Trek: Picard review to see why we like it.
+We've got all the other details you'll need below:

 Star Trek: Picard release date